Developer Activity: Create a new Component from the Template

 quarkus service step3

-6. Confirm you’re satisfied with your parameters and click Create.
+8. Confirm you’re satisfied with your parameters and click Create.
+These will be passed to the scaffolder when it runs the steps defined in the template.

 Reviewing template parameters in Red Hat Developer Hub